 If you have any concerns, you can also call your healthcare provider.
 You or your provider can report any side effects to the Vaccine Adverse Event Reporting System (VAERS), which is a national system run by the federal government.

 How long after getting the COVID-19 vaccine does it take to be effective?

-It typically takes a few weeks for the body to build immunity after vaccination.
+It usually takes a few weeks for the body to build immunity after vaccination.
 That means it's possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and get sick.
 This is because the vaccine has not had enough time to provide protection.
 You are considered fully vaccinated if you have received two doses of either the Moderna, Pfizer or Novavax COVID-19 vaccines or a single dose of the Janssen (Johnson & Johnson) vaccine more than 14 days ago.

 How long does protection from the COVID-19 vaccines last?

 It’s not yet known how long COVID-19 vaccine protection lasts.
 Recent studies show that protection against the virus may decrease over time.
 That is why the CDC recommends certain groups get a booster shot.

 For information about what boosters are, who is eligible, and how to get one, visit COVID-19 booster frequently asked questions | Mass.gov or COVID-19 Vaccine Boosters | CDC